Geometrically confined thermal field theory: Finite size corrections and phase transitions: Introduction

 \subsection{Geometric confinement for HIC}

 \labsec{GeoConf}

 There have been a number of studies of finite size effects using periodic boundary conditions~\cite{Meyer:2009kn,Giusti:2011kt,Braun:2011iz,Bijnens:2013doa,Fister:2015eca,Parvan:2015mta,Fraga:2016oul,Juricic:2016tpt,Almasi:2016zqf}.
 Consider, however, that a boundary-less manifold, e.g. a three-dimensional sphere, is entirely decoupled from the rest of the universe: there is no possibility for any signal or information to come through the QGP and reach the detectors.
-Therefore, spatial boundary conditions---other than periodic ones---should be considered for a more realistic approach to the finite size corrections of the EoS\footnote{Note that the EoS of QCD relevant to the early universe QGP potentially lacks such a requirement of a boundary.}.
+Therefore, spatial boundary conditions---other than periodic ones---should be considered for a more realistic approach to the finite size corrections of the EoS.